HumanSignal/label-studio/docs/source/guide/labeling.md

 1. After you start labeling, you can enable **Auto-Annotation** to see and use the smart option to assign a label to draw a shape, mask, or assign a keypoint.
 After using the smart option to draw on an image, or labeling a text or HTML span, the ML backend returns predictions.
 2. For image labeling, you can choose whether to **Auto accept annotation suggestions** after you enable auto-annotation.
 If you automatically accept annotation suggestions, regions show up automatically and are immediately created.
 If you don't automatically accept suggestions, the regions appear but you can reject or approve them manually, either individually or all at once.
 Predicted text regions are automatically accepted.

 ## Use keyboard shortcuts to label regions faster

 Use keyboard shortcuts, or hotkeys, to improve your labeling performance.
 When performing a labeling task, click the gear icon to see more details about hotkeys or to enable or disable hotkeys.

-This table describes the hotkeys for a standard keyboard.
+The following table describes the hotkeys for a standard keyboard.
 For a Mac keyboard, use return instead of enter, delete instead of backspace, and option instead of alt.

 | Key | Description |
 | --- | --- |